-A key challenge for Highways Engineers is identifying the most 'at risk' joints.
-This is a two-stage process whereby the raw data is processed by the Falling Weight Deflectometer (FWD) survey supplier to provide a single set of data for each joint, normalised to 50kN.
-This requires the bespoke setting up of the geophones, which is guite different to the normal FWD set up for flexible pavement testing.
-This raw data provides nine parameters of joint condition, each of which is a pointer towards the probability of voids being an issue, with some 'pointers' being more important than others.
-This relevant importance is addressed by the second stage of processing which assigns a penalty score to each parameter, from a series of weighting tables, based on the actual value of that parameter.
-Added together, these provide a total penalty score for each joint which facilitates the prioritisation process.
-It is important to ensure such a ranking process does not override the designer's decision-making process, it is merely a tool to assist the designer who should ensure any visual condition information, other test results, and practical operational considerations are also considered when finalising which joints to treat.
+A key challenge for Highways Engineers is identifying the most With the exception of Relative Deflection, the above parameters pair 'at risk' joints.
+This is a two-stage process whereby the raw data up due to testing both the approach and leave slabs.
+The additional is processed by the Falling Weight Deflectometer (FWD) survey accuracy of joint assessment provided by taking this 'belt and supplier to provide a single set of data for each joint, normalised to braces' approach does make a difference when selecting the most 50kN.
+This requires the bespoke setting up of the geophones, which 'at risk' joints for injection.
+This is because whilst in most cases is guite different to the normal FWD set up for flexible pavement leave values will be worse than approach values for slabs that need testing.
+This raw data provides nine parameters of joint condition, stabilising, occasionally it is the approach values that trigger the each of which is a pointer towards the probability of voids being need for treatment.
+It also provides an increased level of confidence an issue, with some 'pointers' being more important than others. that maintenance is being most effectively targeted when the This relevant importance is addressed by the second stage of engineer can contrast the results from both sides of the joint. processing which assigns a penalty score to each parameter, from Treating the right joints at the right time delivers compelling a series of weighting tables, based on the actual value of that results and more than offsets the costs of large-scale FWD parameter.
+Added together, these provide a total penalty score condition surveys on future schemes. for each joint which facilitates the prioritisation process.
+It is Deflections and LTE are familiar terms but Void Intercept and Slab important to ensure such a ranking process does not override the Curl (sometimes called slab rotation) may be less so and warrant designer's decision-making process, it is merely a tool to assist further explanation. the designer who should ensure any visual condition information, other test results, and practical operational considerations are also Void Intercept - The FWD survey makes 3 drops from different considered when finalising which joints to treat.